Karim Ghani: Activities in Burma

 Karim Gani was the editor of Tamil and Burmese newspapers in Burma.
-He was the secretary of the Youth League of the Chulia Association and was elected to the legislative Assembly of Burma in 1932 and to the House of Representatives in 1936.
-His name was included in the list of persons “to be arrested immediately” in the British Intelligence report.
-Before the Second World War Karim Ghani was a parliamentary secretary in Burma under Dr. Ba Maw.
+He was the secretary of the Youth League of the Chulia Association and was elected to the Legislative Assembly of Burma in 1932 and to the House of Representatives in 1936.
+His name was included in the list of persons "to be arrested immediately" in the British Intelligence report.
+Before World War II Karim Ghani was a parliamentary secretary in Burma under Dr. Ba Maw.